Skip to main content

 Complete flux2 configuration section

-10. Use the ingress-nginx.controller.service.annotations section to add the SSL certificate to the ingress controller service.
-Replace REPLACE_WITH_YOUR_SSL_CERTIFICATE_ARN with the Amazon Resource Name (ARN) of the SSL certificate you have in AWS Certificate Manager.
-Add the remaining annotations to terminate TLS at the load balancer and enforce HTTPS through the load balancer.
+8. Use the traefik.service.annotations section to attach your AWS Certificate Manager (ACM) certificate to the Traefik LoadBalancer service.
+Replace REPLACE_WITH_YOUR_SSL_CERTIFICATE_ARN with the Amazon Resource Name (ARN) of the certificate.
+The annotations below terminate TLS at the load balancer and forward HTTP to Traefik (same pattern as terminating TLS at the load balancer with other ingress controllers).

 We recommend using at least ELBSecurityPolicy-TLS-1-2-2017-01 to enforce TLS 1.2.
 Review the Security policies for your Application Load Balancer guide for more information about the available policies.